patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 In this project, I wrote main script: [`ecomm_invoice_etl_dag.py`](src/dags/ecomm_invoice_etl_dag.py) to create 1 DAG of **(8+1) tasks**, which are:
 1. Reading data from raw url from github that I uploaded myself.
 Then, upload it to GCP bucket as uncleaned data.
-2. Fetching (Unloading) data from the postgres database that we simulate in docker containers as a data warehouse source.
+2. Fetching (Unloading) data from the postgres database that we simulate in docker containers as a data source.
 Then, upload it to GCP bucket as cleaned data.
 3. Downloading from the Kaggle website using Kaggle API.
 Then, upload it to GCP bucket (GCS) as uncleaned data.
 4. Data Transformation: reformat to parquet file, and cleaning data to be ready for data analyst and data scientist to use, then load to staging area.
-5. Loading to data warehouse (Bigquery) as cleaned data with a Native table way from staging area.
+5. Loading data located in staging area to data warehouse (Bigquery) as cleaned data with native table approach.
-6. Loading to data warehouse (Bigquery) as cleaned data with an External table way from staging area.
+6. Loading to data warehouse (Bigquery) as cleaned data with external table approach from staging area.
 7. Loading to another Postgres database as cleaned data.
-8. Clearing data in staging area (GCP bucket). **(this will not be used since we will implement an external table that requires the source file to be exists)**
+8. Clearing data in staging area (GCP bucket). **(this will not be used for external table approach that requires the source file to be exists)**

-Additionally, I also wrote [**transform_load.py**](./src/dags/transform_load.py) and [**alternative_cloud_etl.py**](./src/dags/alternative_cloud_etl.py) to demonstrate inheritance of DAGs and how to use different cloud services, respectively.
+Additionally, I also wrote [**transform_load.py**](./src/dags/transform_load.py) and [**alternative_cloud_etl.py**](./src/dags/alternative_cloud_etl.py) to demonstrate utilizing modularization or "utils" and how to use different cloud services, respectively.

-After we wrote the DAG script, we're gonna test our DAG by initating docker compose again, and go to `localhost:8080` in web browser, get ready to trigger DAG and see if our DAG worked successfully.
+After we wrote the DAG script, we're gonna test our DAG by initating docker compose again, and go to `localhost:8080` in web browser, trigger DAG and see if our DAG worked successfully.

 But before triggering the DAG, we need to set up the connection between Airflow and our applications in Airflow web UI: